ysyk2021/workplace-culture-101-strategies-for-creating-an-inspiring-and-productive-work-environment/src/chapter-2.md

-Chapter 2 explores the benefits of a positive workplace culture for individuals and organizations, and highlights the importance of building skills for creating a positive workplace culture.
+This chapter explores the benefits of a positive workplace culture for individuals and organizations, and highlights the importance of building skills for creating a positive workplace culture.

 Recognizing the Benefits of a Positive Workplace Culture for Individuals and Organizations
 ------------------------------------------------------------------------------------------